-For general tips on how to deal with the police,the local driving style, some basic driver’s Russian as well as GPS files with fuel stations and places to stop over, see the driving overview page.
-Here we discuss the state of the roads in Uzbekistan, where to find parts, repair shops, and how to deal with transporting, customs and selling a car.
+For general tips on driving the Silk Road, see the driving overview page.
+Here we discuss the state of the roads in Uzbekistan, speed limits, fuel issues, repair shops, and how to deal with transporting, customs and selling a car.

 Note: right-hand drive cars are officially not allowed to drive in Uzbekistan.
 However, people seem to manage to get in after some discussion.

 In general, the big roads connecting the country are in a reasonable state, with some bumpy exceptions.
 Google Maps shows the Samarkand – Jizzakh – Tashkent road as going through Kazakhstan.
 This is not true, don’t worry.
 The main roads that you are most likely to be driving on are in the following state: